alxmrs/website/src/haircut.md

 _June 10, 2023_

 The length was still good.
-Now, Cam wants me to try to take away some weight so it looks more like a true Bob.
+Now, Cam wants me to try to take away some weight so it looks more like a true bob.
 Since it was my first serious attempt to cut for weight, I re-watched parts of the Vimeo tutorial, and cut very conservatively.
 Cam was freaked when she saw how much hair fell to the ground!
 But, it was clear that after the cut, I didn't really take off that much at all.